ltdrdata/ComfyUI-Workflow-Component/README.md

 * Once all the component workflows have been created, you can save them through the "Export As Component" option in the menu.
 The file extension will be .component.json.

+* **Note: Please make sure to avoid using the same name for input and output interface nodes in the component.**

 ## How To Use Component
 ![component-files](misc/component-files.png)